Léna Grandveau

 Léna Grandveau (born 21 January 2003) is a French female handball player for Metz Handball and the French national team.
 She is a world champion from 2023.

-Career
+Club career

 Grandveau started her career at Bourg-de-Péage Drôme, before joining Neptunes de Nantes in 2022.
 Due to Nantes' financial trouble, she joined Metz Handball in 2024.

-National team
+Here she won the 2025 French Championship and Coupe de France.

+International career

-She represented France in the 2019 European Women's U-17 Handball Championship, where she received bronze.
+Grandveau represented France in the 2019 European Women's U-17 Handball Championship, where she received bronze.
 She was awarded to the All-Star Team, as best Centre back of the tournament.

 She debuted for the French senior national team on 30 October 2022 in a 31:28 win against Poland.
 With France she won the 2023 World Championship.
 At the 2024 Olympics at home soil she won silver medals, losing to Norway in the final.

+For the 2025 World Championship she won bronze medals losing to Germany in the semifinal and beating Netherlands in extra time in the third place playoff.